 Art takes throwaway, ephemeral moments and makes them last longer, elevates them, makes them magical or important – gives them weight.
 The painter Richard Estes looks at a street or city view – quick, 1 second event - then laboriously expands it into huge, important, solidified artifacts.

 Starting to research new residencies, new pieces.
 Getting to the “finish” mode on Shirley piece.

 The work's slow evolution is happening, the large size of the current pieces makes the execution long, but satisfying.

-Studio yesterday – completed large area (shadow) then followed up with more detailed, specific areas.
-Feels good to get to the most detailed parts, feel the painting is not everything, it’s not more than what it is, but when I look at the whole, or have someone react in a surprised way to it, it makes it better.
-When I get close to the end, it feels on the one hand like, I am getting there! and on the other like, is this all there is?
-What I discover the painting to be lacking is the next painting’s task to address.
+Completed large area (shadow) then followed up with more detailed, specific areas.
+Feels good to get to the most detailed parts.
+When I get close to the end, what I discover the painting to be lacking is the next painting’s task to address.

-Looking at the Nature Morte still life book, seeing hundreds of artists embarking on similar path: to render something meticulously, to use rendering to record a transient moment –
+Looking at the Nature Morte still life book, seeing hundreds of artists embarking on similar paths: to render something meticulously, to use rendering to record a transient moment –